sagb/zenplay/README.md

 # Very minimal car player for Raspberry Pi

-1. Minimal set of controls: only (two) GPIO buttons to choose genre of song.
+1. Minimal set of controls: GPIO buttons to choose genre of song, plus optional pause button

 2. `popular_mode` constant in settings.h selects one of the following modes:
 * 0: Random